Conquest of Gallia

 of protecting Gallia Narbonensis, year after year expanded the territories controlled by the Romans

-until they reached what later on became the "natural" border of the Roman Empire: the river Rhine.
+until they reached what later on became the "natural" border of the Roman Empire: the River Rhine.

 Caesar narrated in a very factual manner his campaigns in De Bello Gallico (about the war in Gallia).